PersonaBox

 TL;DR

 The best tools to automate changelog generation from pull requests in 2026 fall into three tiers.
-Free, text-only: Release Drafter, release-please, GitHub Changelog Generator, and GitHub's built-in Release Notes all generate markdown changelogs from PR titles and labels.
-AI-written text: AutoChangelog and GitSaga use AI to rewrite commits into customer-readable copy, but output is still text-only.
-AI-written with visuals: PersonaBox is the only tool that generates branded visuals alongside audience-aware copy, with an optional full go-to-market pipeline (social posts, blog drafts, team advocacy) from every PR or commit.
+Free, developer-facing: Release Drafter, release-please, GitHub Changelog Generator, and GitHub's built-in Release Notes all generate markdown or GitHub Releases from PR titles and labels, which never reach customers.
+AI-written, customer-facing text: AutoChangelog uses AI to rewrite commits and hosts a basic branded changelog page; GitSaga generates AI markdown on-demand.
+AI-written, customer-facing, with branded visuals and a hosted page: PersonaBox is the only tool that publishes a fully themable hosted changelog at yourname.personabox.page (or your own domain), with branded screenshots generated by importing real components from your codebase, plus built-in email subscribers, tags, and drag-and-drop ordering.
+Optional: social, blog, and team advocacy from every PR.
 All seven are compared below.

 Why changelog automation matters now